 This is not a beach but a coast.
 No, you do not need your bathing suit as no one is tanning on the coast.
 It is awe-inspiring to see nature at its finest.
 There are breaks in the coastline where surfers congregate.
 Kayaking is a pastime that you can enjoy.
 Whale watching is a popular activity as well as searching for agates.
 The Oregon coastline has much to offer to all who wander by.

 Looking for a romantic getaway?
 Cannon Beach may be what you are looking for.
 Watch as the artists paint the glorious landscape.
 Go birdwatching, play in the tidal pools, or just enjoy watching the surfers.
 The wildlife is amazing and the pace is quiet.
 Cannon Beach on the Oregon coast is a great place to spend a weekend or two.

 South of the coastal city of Florence begins the dune landscape of Oregon Dunes National Recreation Area.
 It stretches along the Pacific Coast for about 40 miles before reaching Coos Bay.
-But in between the beaches, wind-shaped sand dunes and pocket forests offer an unusual scenic area as well as the sandboarding destination of Sand Master Park.
+But in between the beaches, wind-shaped sand dunes, and pocket forests, offer an unusual scenic area as well as the sandboarding destination of Sand Master Park.
 Do not miss the Heceta Head Lighthouse, one of many historic and picturesque lighthouses perched along the Oregon coast.
 It is also a bed and breakfast so a scenic place to spend the night.